List of Marvel Comics characters: B: Other versions

+Big Man in other media

+Frederick Foswell / Patch appears in The Spectacular Spider-Man, voiced by James Arnold Taylor.
+This version is a reporter for the Daily Bugle who works undercover as a criminal, and won a Pulitzer Prize for writing an exposé on Silvermane's criminal activities.
+Additionally, the Big Man is an alias utilized primarily by Tombstone and subsequently by the Green Goblin.

 Big Wheel

 Big Wheel is the name of two characters appearing in American comic books published by Marvel Comics.

 Jackson Weele

 Big Wheel is a supervillain appearing in American comic books published by Marvel Comics.
 His secret identity is Jackson Weele, who rides around in a large metal wheel vehicle.

 Jackson Weele is a businessman who has embezzled from his company.
 Fearing that he might be caught, he hires a youthful criminal named Rocket Racer to steal the evidence that incriminates him.
 However, Rocket Racer opts to use the evidence to blackmail Weele instead.
 Despairing, Weele tries to commit suicide, but Rocket Racer prevents him from doing so.
 However, Racer is not particularly kind to Weele, disparagingly referring to him as "Big Weele".
 Humiliated by Rocket Racer's taunts, Weele visits the mechanical genius and underworld supplier Tinkerer, who the Rocket Racer boasted had upgraded his equipment.
 At Weele's urging, the Tinkerer creates a large metal wheel that can climb up buildings, complete with guns and waldo-arms.

-With this new vehicle, Weele becomes the supervillain known as "Big Wheel".
-Newly empowered, Big Wheel hunts down and chases Rocket Racer across the city.
-In the process, he ends up fighting the title character, Spider-Man.
-Spider-Man is also seeking Rocket Racer, whom he had battled in a previous issue.
-Unfortunately, Weele lacks practice in using his new device and, in the heat of battle, the Big Wheel topples off a high rooftop and plunges into the Hudson River.
-Spider-Man tries to save him, but comes up empty-handed.
-He presumes Jackson Weele died when the Big Wheel vehicle sank to the bottom of the river.

-Big Wheel did not appear in another comic book for more than twenty years.
-However, the story was picked up again by writer Christos Gage.
-Weele survives his seemingly deadly encounter, turning up again with his Big Wheel vehicle while Spider-Man is in combat with Stilt-Man.
-This time, Big Wheel attempts to help Spider-Man.
-However, due to his interference, Stilt-Man escapes.
-Confronted by Spider-Man, Weele reveals that, in the interim since their last meeting, he went to jail for embezzlement and joined Vil-Anon, an analog of Alcoholics Anonymous for super-villains.
-In fact, his attempt to help the hero was part of his twelve-step program.
-Out of pity, Spider-Man lets Big Wheel accompany him for the rest of the day.
-While foiling a bank robbery, the pair confronts the Shocker.
-Although they defeat him, Jackson Weele finally realizes that he is not cut out for super-heroics.
-He now makes his living using his Big Wheel rig in demolition derbies and speaking at events for Vil-Anon.

-During the Civil War storyline, Big Wheel is shown being chased by the Harbor Patrol, implying that he returned to villainy despite the doubts he harbored in Spider-Man Unlimited.
+With this new vehicle, Weele becomes the supervillain Big Wheel.
+At one point, Weele temporarily retired from villainy, using his wheel in demolition derbies and speaking at events for Vil-Anon.